Venkatesh-Bellari/Hospital-Mangement-System/README.md

 🏥 Hospital Management System

-Welcome to the Hospital Management System! 💉🏥 This project is designed to streamline and automate the core operations of a hospital.
-From patient registration to discharge, and everything in between, this system ensures efficient and error-free management.
-Let's walk through the functionalities of this system that make healthcare management simple and effective!

 🚀 Project Overview

 The Hospital Management System is organized into several main modules, each representing a vital component of hospital operations.
 Here's a quick overview of what the system offers: